Riaz-Uddin-Etu/travel-website/README.md

 # templates
-These templates I built for my portfolio .You can use all.
+These template I built for my portfolio .You can use it.